amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 ..     * This limits how much processing can occur per rule.

-.. *   responses should be relatively monotonic (i.e., we should minimise the number of lints that are due to sentences that have not yet been completed)
+.. *   responses should be relatively monotonic (i.e., we should minimize the number of lints that are due to sentences that have not yet been completed)
 .. *   it needs to be able to be installed easily by the end-user
 .. *   it should be modifiable fairly easily (i.e., if a user does not like a particular rule set it should be able to be turned off)
 .. *   it needs to explain why it raising the flags it raises